varabyte/kotter/README.md

 ### State

-To reduce the change of introducing unexpected bugs later, state changes (like colors) will be localized to the current block only:
+To reduce the chance of introducing unexpected bugs later, state changes (like colors) will be localized to the current block only:

 ```kotlin